Nut-Free Cake Recipes

 1. Preheat oven to 175°C (350°F).
 Grease and line a loaf tin.

-3. Beat in eggs one at a time.
+3. Beat in eggs one at a time, adding a tablespoon of flour with each egg.

-4. Fold in flour, baking powder, and lemon zest until just combined.
+4. Fold in remaining flour, baking powder, and lemon zest until just combined.

-6. While warm, prick the cake and pour over the lemon drizzle.
+6. While the cake is still warm, prick its surface and pour the lemon drizzle over it slowly.

 7. Cool completely before slicing.